 Demonstrate knowledge of mechanisms of disease, cardiovascular pathophysiology and hemodynamics, sonographic technique, measurements, quantitative principles, and Doppler patterns in both the normal heart and heart with cardiac disease.

 Review normal and pathological cardiac anatomy, physiology, and sonographic appearance.

+CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Diagnostic Medical Sonography updated 2021, Appendix B.

+App B 2.
+Learning Competencies for all Concentrations

+App B 4.
+Learning Competencies for the Adult Cardiac Sonography Concentration: a-f, h.